 So, in reality, it should be called a bonus– not a tax credit.

-The reason it’s called a tax credit is that when KiwiSaver was being developed it was going to be a tax credit.
+It’s called a tax credit because when KiwiSaver was being developed, it was going to be a tax credit.
 But that changed as KiwiSaver developed.
-The reason it changed is that if it was a tax credit only people paying the tax would be able to access it.
+It changed because if it were a tax credit, only people paying the tax would access it.

 The main problem I have with calling it a tax credit is that some people may think they are not entitled to it because they are not earning money.
 So not paying tax.

-Even if you are not an employee, self-employed, or you are on a contribution holiday, you should deposit $1042 over the course of the year so that you get the bonus.
+Even if you are not an employee, self-employed, or on a contribution holiday, you should deposit $1042 over the course of the year to get the bonus.

 The only excuse you have for not putting money into KiwiSaver is if you are trying to pay off high-interest debt, such as credit card debt with double-digit interest.
-But if you are deferring paying into KiwiSaver, you have to use these fund to pay the high-interest debt.
+But if you are deferring paying into KiwiSaver, you have to use them to pay the high-interest debt.

 You can’t say that you are not contributing towards KiwiSaver due to the debt and not pay that extra 3% towards the debt.

 Calling it a contributions holiday makes it sound like KiwiSaver is a tax and that you can opt-out from paying it.
-Rather it should be phrased in a way that it emphasizes a more negative aspect of not saving for your retirement.
+Rather it should be phrased to emphasise a more negative aspect of not saving for your retirement.

 Maybe call it Savings Suspension or something similar.

-I understand that the contribution holiday aspect of KiwiSaver can be useful for some people who are in circumstances where they can’t afford to save.
+I understand that KiwiSaver’s contribution holiday aspect can be useful for some people who are in circumstances where they can’t afford to save.
 I don’t want to remove this option.
 It needs to exist.
-I just think anecdotally that too many people are signing up for contribution holidays as they see KiwiSaver more as a tax than a benefit.
+I think anecdotally that too many people are signing up for contribution holidays as they see KiwiSaver more as a tax than a benefit.